 J.D., University of Notre Dame Law School; M.A., Middlebury College; B.A., University of Notre Dame.
 Professor Reid teaches and writes in the area of federal criminal law and criminal procedure.
-Prior to joining the law faculty, Professor Reid was a trial attorney in the Narcotics and Dangerous Drug Section and prior to that position, was a prosecutor in the Litigation Unit of NDDS in 2007.
-From 2001 to 2006, Ms. Reid served as Assistant United States Attorney in the Southern District of Florida in Miami where she prosecuted various federal firearm, drug, immigration, money laundering, violent crime, and fraud violations.
-Ms. Reid has lectured on various topics, including prosecuting international narcotics trafficking cases, proactive investigations, federal wiretap and conspiracy laws, discovery obligations and prudential searches, advanced trial advocacy and evidentiary foundations, and evidentiary issues in international criminal cases.
+Prior to joining the law faculty, Professor Reid was a trial attorney in the Narcotics and Dangerous Drug Section at the U.S. Department of Justice as well as an Assistant United States Attorney in the Southern District of Florida.
+She is a former law clerk for Judge Charles Wilson of the U.S. Court of Appeals for the Eleventh Circuit.
+Professor Reid has lectured on various topics, including prosecuting international narcotics trafficking cases, proactive investigations, asset forfeiture, federal wiretap and conspiracy laws, discovery obligations and prudential searches, advanced trial advocacy and evidentiary foundations, and evidentiary issues in international criminal cases.
 These lectures were sponsored by various agencies, including the DEA Office of International Training in Quantico, Virginia and in South America, the National Advocacy Center in South Carolina, the International Law Enforcement Academy in Budapest, Hungary, the Department of Justice in the District of Columbia, and the Regional Counterintelligence Working Group in the FBI Tampa Field Office.
-Ms. Reid has also written articles on drones, marijuana, narcotics trafficking in West Africa and Mexico, the culture of mass incarceration, the impact of restitution on child pornography possession cases, changes to the Classified Information Procedures Act, the role of intelligence and the use of intelligence-derived information in criminal prosecutions, irregular rendition, and the Lautenberg Amendment.
-Prior to joining the Department of Justice, Ms. Reid served as a judicial law clerk to the Honorable Charles Wilson of the Eleventh Circuit Court of Appeals in Tampa, Florida.
-Ms. Reid graduated from the University of Notre Dame Law School in 2001.
-Prior to law school, Ms. Reid studied in Madrid, Spain and received her Masters in Spanish from Middlebury College.
-She received her undergraduate degree in Business and Spanish from the University of Notre Dame.
-Ms. Reid is a member of the Florida bar.
+Ms. Reid has also presented and written articles on drones, marijuana, narcotics trafficking in West Africa and Mexico, the culture of mass incarceration, the impact of restitution on child pornography possession cases, changes to the Classified Information Procedures Act, the role of intelligence and the use of intelligence-derived information in criminal prosecutions, the national security impact of the Snowden disclosures, irregular rendition, and the global perspective on crime and punishment.